 Bedtime Math presents Crazy 8s, an after-school program to help schools launch recreational math clubs.
-We offer 24 weeks of activities packaged in three 8-week kits for Grades K-2 and 3-5.
+We offer up to 16 activities for Grades K-2 and 3-5.
 Unlike competitive clubs that appeal to a select few, our activities - like Glow-in-the-Dark Geometry and Beach Ball Party - can appeal to any kid.
 We're making math club the cool thing to do after school!